 Vegan Kuih Seri Muka Tips

 - How to easily unmould the kuih – You’ll need to grease the pan or line your pan with banana leaf.
 Let the kuih cool down completely.
-To speed up the process, feel free to immerse the pan in a bucket of cold water.
+To speed up the process, feel free to immerse the pan in cold water.

 - How to cut the kuih – Use a plastic or silicone knife for ease of cutting.

-- Top layers variations – Try purple, orange, or taro as an option.
+- Top layers variations – Try purple or orange potato, or even taro as an option.

 - For a softer top layer, adjust the liquid amount which is more liquid for a soft layer.